Relative stability conditions on Fukaya categories of surfaces: Cutting and gluing relative stability conditions

 \begin{definition} We call such a lozenge \emph{unobstructed} if there is a choice of branch of the argument function $\arg:\CC^\times \to \RR$ such that the following inequalities between the phases are satisfied:

 \end{definition}

 It follows from the inequalities above that if a lozenge is unobstructed then there is only a single choice of $\arg(Z(X))$ satisfying the condition; let's call it $\phi_X \in \RR$.

-For every unobstructed lozenge we find, let us declare that the corresponding $X$ is semistable of phase $\phi_X$.
-So we define $\cP_\phi$ to be spanned by all objects in $\cP'_\phi$ plus all objects of phase $\phi$ that we obtained from unobstructed lozenges.
+\begin{definition} The preslicing $\cP$ is defined by setting $\cP_\phi$ to be the minimal additive subcategory containing all objects in $\cP'_\phi$ plus all objects $X$ of phase $\phi_X = \phi$ corresponding to unobstructed lozenges. \end{definition}

+\begin{remark} Note that even though we termed the marked intervals to the `left' and `right' of the lozenge as $M_\ell$ and $M_r$, this \emph{does not mean} that $M_\ell$ is necessarily part of $\Sigma_L$ or that $M_r$, of $\Sigma_r$; there can be lozenges which cross back and forth between $\Sigma_L$ and $\Sigma_R$.
+It is still true that by definition, the interior of each lozenge must non-trivial intersection with both sides of the surface. \end{remark}

 \begin{lemma} The data $Z$ and $\cP$ as above define a prestability condition on $\cF(\Sigma)$. \end{lemma} \begin{proof} The compatibility between the argument of $Z$ and the phase of the subcategories $\cP$ is automatic from the definition, since every stable object either comes directly from one side or has central charge and phase defined by the formula above.
-So we only have to prove that $\cP$ is in fact a preslicing: we must show that $\Hom(X,Y) = 0$ if $X \in \cP_{\phi_X}$ and $Y \in \cP_{\phi_Y}$ with $\phi_X > \phi_Y$.
+So we have to prove that $\cP$ is in fact a preslicing: we must show that $\Hom(X,Y) = 0$ if $X \in \cP_{\phi_X}$ and $Y \in \cP_{\phi_Y}$ with $\phi_X > \phi_Y$, and that the resulting collection of objects satisfies the support property with respect to $Z$.

 By definition, each full subcategory $\cP_\phi$ can be spanned by three full subcategories

 where $\cP^\lozenge_\phi$ has all the objects of phase $\phi$ obtained from unobstructed lozenges.
 Note that $\cP^\lozenge_\phi$ is disjoint from the other two, but $\cP^L_\phi$ and $\cP^R_\phi$ are not disjoint; in fact their intersection is spanned by the objects supported on the chain of intervals $\{\gamma_i\}$.